With over 50 million songs and millions of subscribers, Apple Music has struck a chord with music lovers around the world.

 How much does Apple Music cost?

 There are a few different options for subscribing to Apple Music.
-New members can sign up for a three-month trial for just 99c, with access to all the same features full members enjoy.
-It's a cheap way to see if the service is right for you, but just remember to cancel before the three months is up if you don't want to continue your subscription, since memberships are set to automatically renew by default.
+New members can sign up for a three-month trial for free, with access to all the same features full members enjoy.
+It's a great way to see if the service is right for you, but just remember to cancel before the three months is up if you don't want to continue your subscription, since memberships are set to automatically renew by default.

 Once the trial period is over, Apple Music will run you $11.99 a month for a single subscription.
 Alternatively, you can purchase a 12-month Apple Music gift card for $119.00, effectively scoring you two months free.